Cynosureprime/rulechef/README.md

   - Lower values allow more novel but potentially less common combinations

 * `-l N, --limit N`
-  - Limits initial chain analysis to top N most frequent operations
+  - Limits initial operation (begining of the chain) to top N most frequent operations
+  - Transitions after the inital operation are still carried out in full
   - Useful for focusing generation on most common patterns
   - Can significantly improve performance with large rule sets